QGreenland-Net/ogdc-helm/README.md

 * **Documentation:** [https://callowayproject.github.io/bump-my-version/](https://callowayproject.github.io/bump-my-version/)

-Contributors should **not** manually update version numbers (e.g., in `helm/Chart.yaml`) or create git tags.
+Contributors should **not** manually update version numbers (e.g., in `helm/Chart.yaml`).
 All official version changes should be performed through this tool.

 ### How to Create a New Release